If you're reading this in our web widget, consider expanding the article for a better reading experience.

 - Click the blue Add a WordPress Domain button in the bottom right-hand corner of the dialog box to complete the addition.

-Note:Make sure your domain within Unbounce matches your WordPress Address (URL) exactly.
+Note:Make sure your domain within Unbounce matches your WordPress Address (URL) exactly, including capitalization.
 If your Wordpress is installed on the naked domain (no www) and you add the www to your Unbounce domain, the plugin won't be able to authorize.

 Adding the Unbounce Plugin to Your WordPress Account